 Power outages happen more frequently and unexpectedly than most people know.
 And when an outage occurs, it can create a major inconvenience for commercial businesses.
+Thats why load banks are so essential.
 Whether it happens in a factory, a construction site, or an office, a power outage could potentially stop business operations, causing loss of revenue through the inability to continue work due to equipment that is malfunctioning due to preventable load issues.
 And while most companies have backup power, without a load bank and routine load bank testing, they could find themselves with a faulty backup system.

 Types of Load Banks